-The NEHC is pleased to announce the winners of the 2020 Requests for Proposals.
+The NEHC is pleased to announce the winners of the 2020 Request for Proposals.
 These are competitive seed grants for research initiatives in the humanities that seek to capitalize on the collaborative network of the Consortium.

 Curation at a Distance

 Curating at a Distance is a working group composed of curators at the Mead Art Museum at Amherst College, Tufts University Art Galleries, and Colby College Museum of Art that will research and pilot innovative solutions for presenting artworks and virtual exhibitions online that go beyond digital renderings of physical exhibitions.
 Through the convening of technical experts in the field and the gathering of ideas from museum colleagues, faculty, academic educators, and artists, the group will develop creative and collaborative pedagogical tools that will become resources for the NEHC.